KeziahF/CP3402-Learning-Journal/Week 9/README.md

 I spent approximately 3 hours completing various learning activities for CP3402 this week.

 ## Content Insights
 I learned that the `<span>` is an inline HTML element that can be used to add the behaviour of a `<div>` element to a paragraph line without causing a line break.
 In HTML there are block-level elements that always start on a new line and take up the full width available and inline elements that only take up as much width as necessary and do not start on a new line.
-A block-level element may include `<div>` or `<p>` and `<span>` is an exmple of an inline element.
+A block-level element may include `<div>` or `<p>` and `<span>` is an example of an inline element.
 I was encouraged to explore these element types when I was completing the practical application of Sass - utilising Sass and an automated workflow to create the CSS for a simple website.
-I was demonstrating the use of extend or inheritence in Sass to give 2 classes inherited attributes of font size and weight:
+I was demonstrating the use of extend or inheritence in Sass to give 2 classes inherited attributes of font size and weight, however, when viewing the website, all important text was displayed on seperate lines:
+* Sass Code
 ```
 @mixin important-text {
     font-size: 25px;